Previous Topic

 Criteria for acceptable direct investments

-5.1 the principal applicant is a Wholesale Investor and there is a separate wholesale offer in respect of the investment (through which the principal applicant invests); and
+4.1 there is a separate wholesale offer in respect of the investment through which the principal applicant (or a trustee or nominee to the extent permitted by BN7.10.15(a)(iii)) will invest as a Wholesale Investor; and

-6. An Investee Entity is an acceptable direct investment if NZTE is of the view that:
+5. An Investee Entity is an acceptable direct investment if Invest NZ confirms in writing prior to investment that it is of the view:

-7. In exercising its discretion under paragraphs 5 and 6, NZTE may have regard to:
+6. In exercising its discretion under paragraphs 4 and 5, Invest NZ must have regard to:

-7.1 whether economic and other positive impacts to the New Zealand economy will flow directly from the direct investment, through:
+6.1 whether economic and other positive impacts to the New Zealand economy will flow directly from the direct investment, through increases in economic output and may also take into consideration any of the following factors:

 • creation or saving of jobs; or